input-output-hk/mithril/examples/client-wasm-web/README.md

 This example shows how to implement a Mithril client and use its features in a Web browser environment.

-In this example, the client interacts by default with a real aggregator on the network `testing-sanchonet` to:
+In this example, the client interacts by default with a real aggregator on the network `release-preprod` to:

 - Mithril Stake Distribution:
   - list the available Mithril Stake Distributions